5/11/21 blog post

 best colored swimsuits for safety + more drowning prevention tips

-The unofficial start of the summer season is right around the corner, and after a long winter kids are ready to toss on their swimming gear and hit the pool.
+The unofficial start of the summer season is here and kids are ready to toss on their swimming gear and hit the pool.
 But for parents, a trip to the pool can’t be the carefree adventure like it is for kids.

 According to the Centers for Disease Control and prevention, drowning is the leading cause of injury-related death among children ages 1-4 and the second cause among kids from ages 4-14.
 In 2020, Dayton Children’s emergency department saw 18 patients due to drowning or near drowning.
 Sadly, three of those patients passed away.